rafi4204/android-compose-template/README.md

 ## Description
 Core classes:
 ### Destination(app/src/main/java/com/monstarlab/core/navigation/Destination.kt):
 All the destionation/screen will be added in this enum.
-Assingn the corresponding property value for each destination i.e `isTopBarTab`,`isBottomBarTab`,isTopLevelDestination` etc.
+Assingn the corresponding property value for each destination i.e `isTopBarTab`,`isBottomBarTab`,`isTopLevelDestination` etc.

 ### Demo:
 some demo screen have been added in the project to show how to create screen and navigation files related to that screen